 NIH supports and encourages equitable roles for women in scientific research worldwide.
 The

-lead 11 of the 27 Institutes and Centers.
-And NIH is committed to balanced gender representation at scientific meetings and high-level conferences, including ending the tradition of all-male speaking panels.
+lead 10 of the 27 Institutes and Centers across NIH, a number that will climb to 11 with the selection of Kathleen M. Neuzil, MD, as first female director of the Fogarty International Center.
+NIH is committed to balanced gender representation at scientific meetings and high-level conferences, including ending the tradition of all-male speaking panels.
 Fogarty leadership and staff enthusiastically support this effort.

 Providing work environments free of harassment is critical to making sure women can fully contribute to and participate in biomedical research.
 NIH is committed to taking action to change the culture of science to end sexual harassment.
 The Advisory Committee to the NIH Director (ACD)